List of Derren Brown shows: Derren Brown: Apocalypse (2012)

 "Derren Brown: Apocalypse" is a two-part special that aired on Friday 26 October 2012 and concluded on Friday 2 November 2012.
 It centred around one man named Steven, who had been described as suffering from a "lazy sense of entitlement".
 In a trailer for the show, he said he was "lazy" and "irresponsible", while his mother said that sometimes she felt like he did not love her any more.

 The show was an opportunity to give Steven a second chance at life and making him realise how important his life really is.
-The setup was that a huge meteorite hitting Earth had caused the end of the world.
+The setup was that a meteorite hitting Earth had caused the end of the world.
 Steven supposedly woke up two weeks after the disaster in an abandoned military hospital to find that he is one of a group of survivors now living in a zombie wasteland.
 He made his way through a carefully planned storyline.

 Much of the first episode concerned the process by which Steven was persuaded that the world was going to end.
 It attracted an estimated 2.3 million viewers, some of the highest Channel 4 had had over the preceding two years.

 This show was said to have taken months of planning including hacking Steven's phone, controlling his news feeds and Twitter, recording special versions of TV and radio shows, and using over 200 actors.